astrom-tom/catscii/README.md

     array([11, 15, 17])

-To extract a line you have to give a given column and a given value in that column:
+To extract a line you have to give a given column and a given value in that column (as a string):

     >> cat.get_line('A', 'X')
     [{'A': 'X', 'B': '11', 'C': '12', 'D': '13'}]